osmcode/osmium-tool/man/osmium-check-refs.md

 **osmium check-refs** will do the check in one pass through the input data.
 It needs enough main memory to store all temporary data.

-Largest memory need will be about 1 bit for each node ID, for a full planet that's roughly 500 MB these days (Summer 2015).
+Largest memory need will be about 1 bit for each node ID, that's roughly 540 MB these days (Summer 2017).
 With the **-r**, **--check-relations** option memory use will be a bit bigger.

 # DIAGNOSTICS